deadlyvipers/dojo_rules/introduction.md

 # Introduction

-This is a fork demo for the course Mastering GitHub.
+This is a fork of demo for the course Mastering GitHub.
+Favorite Code School path is JavaScript.